Knut Magnus Olsen

 Knut Magnus Olsen (born 6 May 1954) is a Norwegian politician for the Centre Party.

 He's been a deputy representative to the Parliament of Norway from Sogn og Fjordane from 2005 to 2013.
 He hails from Jølster Municipality.

 In 2010, he became secretary-general of the Centre Party.
+He announced in October 2025 that he would leave the position on 1 April 2026.
+He was succeeded by former member of parliament, Ole André Myhrvold.